jorge-martinez-gil/sesige/README.md

   eprinttype   = {arXiv},
   eprint       = {2307.00925}
 }
 ```

+---

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.